motou/magento2-store-locator-stockists-extension/README.md

 * To make sure your csv file is formatted correctly, you can open it in a text editor.
 It should look like this (comma separated and quoted values):

 ![csv](documentation/images/csv.jpg?raw=true "CSV")

+### Export

+* Just click export stores and a file will be saved by your browser on your computer;

 ## Support
 * We **DO NOT** offer any free technical support in installing or customizing this extension.